2021 Rugby League World Cup: Women’s tournament

 Australia and New Zealand squared off in the women's final for the fourth consecutive time.
-New Zealand had previously won the tournament a record three times and had appeared in every final since the innagural event in 2000.
+New Zealand had previously won the tournament a record three times and had appeared in every final since the inaugural event in 2000.
 Australia went into the match with only two previous titles but had claimed both their wins in the two most recent tournaments in 2013 and 2017.
 Australia had been the most dominant side throughout the tournament, amassing 258 points in their five matches prior to the final – including a 82–0 victory against Papua New Guinea in the semi-final.
 In contrast, New Zealand beat hosts England in the semi-final 20–6 and had already lost to Australia in the group stages, 10–8.
 Australia won a record-equalling third title in a dominant 54–4 thrashing.
 Jessica Sergis opened the scoring within six minutes into the final, before two tries from Isabelle Kelly and another from Julia Robinson gave Australia a 20–0 lead at half-time.
 New Zealand could not muster a response in the second-half with Emma Tonegato, Tarryn Aiken, and Sergis all extending the lead for Australia, but a Madison Bartlett try did give the Kiwis a consolation.
 Kennedy Cherrington and Evania Pelite concluded the scoring for Australia as they ran out as 54–4 winners, the second-highest margin of victory recorded in a final.